 Field Description

 Boot Status field Boot Status may appear as any of the following:

 • upgrading

 • success

 • failed

 • badVersion

 • badCrc

 • memoryError

 • outOfSpace

 • programmingError

-hardwareErrorfileNotFound
+hardwareError

+• fileNotFound

-inProgress
+• inProgress

-InProgressnone

-Beacon Status Displays the LED beaconing status of the card.
-Click the on or off radio button to turn the card to the LED beaconing status.
-After the status is set, the LED beaconing button blinks.
+• none

 Serial Number Factory-assigned product serial number of the card.

-PCA Serial Number Printed circuit assembly (PCA) serial number of the card.Printed circuit assembly (PCA) number of the card.
+PCA Serial Number Printed circuit assembly (PCA) serial number of the card.

-PCA Assembly Number
+PCA Assembly Number Printed circuit assembly (PCA) number of the card.

 FRU Number Field-replaceable unit (FRU) number of the card.

 Product Version ID The ID number of the version of the card.

-Action (select cards only) Radio buttons list actions that you can apply to the card.
+Action Radio buttons list actions that you can apply to the card.

+(select cards only)

-Result (select cards only) Result that occurs when you choose an action from the Action field and click Apply .
+Result Result that occurs when you choose an action from the Action field and click

+(select cards only) Apply.